 I’m sure you’ve seen all the adverts for coffee subscriptions in papers and online social media.
 A friend of mine showed me one and he was anxious for me to join so that he could get a free grinder.
 I was a £1 so I thought why not?

-That was Pact Coffee, if you hadn’t already guessed and I to say I was quite sceptical.
+, if you hadn’t already guessed and I to say I was quite sceptical.
 I mean they we’re boasting freshly roasted beans through the post and constantly cycling number of coffees.

 Signup was interesting and I began to realise that maybe there was more to it.
 For starters, my real concern was being signed up and having to pay every month for questionable coffee, but not only can you specify how frequent you want the beans, there is also a button to simply either delay the mail out or to end your account so it was a bit more reassuring.
 The other more reassuring element was that they try to pick coffee that you were prefer by asking your brewing method and simple likes.